About Mark Chan

 Bio:

-A special focus in her career has incuded convening and collaborating with other Salvadoran and Central American artists and writers.
-While working in journalism, she worked with the Izote Vos book project, and authored the Central American section of an Ethnic Studies textbook.
-In 2001, she was part of Foro 2000, an artivist delegation to El Salvador; performed in Epicentrico: Rico Epicentro (A Night of Central American Performance) at Highways (L.A).
-Her poetic, interactive installation, Papeleo, was featured in the group exhibition, Mourning and Scars (S.F.).
-She performed at the Encuentro Poético: Salvadoran-American Poets at the Smithsonian in D.C., and Variedades sponsored by Grand Performances in L.A..
-She has worked on numerous projects in Washington D.C.: an online bilingual poetry class at the Oyster Adams Bilingual school; poet in residence with Sol & Soul; together with Split this Rock organized the Wandering Song book launch at Busboys and Poets; guest of honor at Hechizo, Arte y Poesía at La Casa de la Cultura.
-Her bilingual poetry appears in Theatre Under My Skin: Contemporary Salvadoran Poetry published by Kalina Press and in Poeta Soy and her work was included in the first convening of Central American women writers in El Salvador in 2019: Otro Modo de Ser
+Throughout her career, she has convened and collaborated with other Salvadoran and Central American artists and writers.
+While working in journalism, she contributed to the Izote Vos book project, and authored the Central American section of an Ethnic Studies textbook.
+In 2001, she was part of Foro 2000, an artivist delegation to El Salvador; and in 2003, she performed in Epicentrico: Rico Epicentro (A Night of Central American Performance) at Highways (L.A).
+Her poetic, interactive installation, Papeleo, was featured in the group exhibition, Mourning and Scars (2013, S.F.).
+She performed at the Encuentro Poético: Salvadoran-American Poets at the Smithsonian in D.C., in 2014, and Variedades sponsored by Stanford and Grand Performances in L.A., in 2019.
+She has worked on numerous projects in Washington D.C.: she taught an online bilingual poetry class at the Oyster Adams Bilingual school; served as poet in residence with Sol & Soul; together with Split this Rock, organized the Wandering Song book launch at Busboys and Poets; and, she was guest of honor at Hechizo, Arte y Poesía at La Casa de la Cultura Salvadoreña.
+Her bilingual poetry appears in Theatre Under My Skin: Contemporary Salvadoran Poetry published by Kalina Press and in Poeta Soy: Poesía de mujeres salvadoreñas, a book published by the Salvadoran Ministry of Education and Biblioteca Escolar Presidencial, 2019.
+Her work was also included in the first convening of Central American Women Writers in El Salvador in 2019 at the Otro Modo de Ser conference.
+In 2024, she hosted a two-day program, Places We Call Home, both on campus and in the community.
+These three events, funded by the Library of America and the San Francisco Public Library, featured Salvadoran and Central American female poets, two of the poets joining from San Salvador and Santa Barbara.

 CV: